pantopic/turbokube/README.md

 ### 7. Alternate Etcd Implementations

-Our independent etcd implementation ([config-bus](https://github.com/pantopic/config-bus)) displays nearly identical performance to etcd in the 8k test which is heartening but it suggests that etcd is still not the bottleneck.
+Even with a different Raft implementation (dragonboat) and a different storage engine (LMDB), our independent etcd implementation ([config-bus](https://github.com/pantopic/config-bus)) displays nearly identical performance to etcd in the 8k test which, while heartening, suggests that the database is still not the bottleneck.

 <img alt="Pods per second by node count" src="results/2025-12-11T15-49-16Z_pcb_8k/Pods per second by node count.png"/>

+The Kubernetes scheduler is the likely bottleneck.

 ### 8. Taking it Further